apache/flink/docs/setup/jobmanager_high_availability.md

 server.Y=addressY:peerPort:leaderPort
 </pre>

 The script `bin/start-zookeeper-quorum.sh` will start a ZooKeeper server on each of the configured hosts.
-The started processes start ZooKeeper servers via a Flink wrapper, which reads the configuration from `conf/zoo.cfg` and makes sure to set some rqeuired configuration values for convenience.
+The started processes start ZooKeeper servers via a Flink wrapper, which reads the configuration from `conf/zoo.cfg` and makes sure to set some required configuration values for convenience.
 In production setups, it is recommended to manage your own ZooKeeper installation.

 ## Example: Start and stop a local HA-cluster with 2 JobManagers